 The aim of the scholarship is to provide veterinarians who do not have access to specialty training in clinical veterinary diagnostic imaging at their own institution with the opportunity of studying for a period of time in a clinical veterinary radiology training programme at a veterinary faculty, school, college or private referral practice.

 The IVRA expects that the knowledge and experience gained by the successful applicant will be applied at the applicant’s faculty and used to improve its standards of clinical veterinary diagnostic imaging.

-In 2016 the IVRA entered into agreement with two teleradiology companies who will provide the funding support to the IVRA for the educational scholarships which will be linked in name to their respective sponsorship.
-These will be known as the IVRA – ANTECH and IVRA – IDEXX Educational scholarships
+Three teleradiology companies will provide the funding support to the IVRA for the Educational Scholarships, which will be linked in name to their respective sponsorship.
+These are known as the IVRA – ANTECH, IVRA – IDEXX and IVRA – VetCT Educational Scholarships.

-The committee consists of the Vice-president of the IVRA as the committee chair, and two Directors of the IVRA (appointed by the Chairperson of the Committee).
+The selection committee consists of the Vice-President of the IVRA as the committee chair and two Directors of the IVRA (appointed by the Chairperson of the Committee).
 Representatives of the sponsoring companies may also be on the selection panel.
 The President and Treasurer of the IVRA will be ex officio members of the Committee but will not be voting members in the selection of the successful Scholars.

 Each Applicant and the Supervisor must complete the application form (downloaded from the IVRA website; see top of page) to provide the following information:

 Name and institution address/contact details of the applicant plus a curriculum vitae containing details of academic qualifications and a list of appointments and other merits of the applicant together with a copy of a valid passport;

 Name and institution address/contact details of the supervisor and details ofthe facilities and personnel of the host institution (where the education is to be hosted) plus the curriculum vitae of the supervisor;